sinmichael/kitra-backend/README.md

      - `401`: Invalid credentials.

 You can also import the Swagger JSON format directly into **Postman** for easy testing and exploration of the API.

+## Additional Notes
+- The login credentials for the application can be found in the `Serino-Mini-Project-Data.xlsx` file.

 ## Key Dependencies
 Here are some of the important dependencies used in this project: